s0600204/playscript-autoscroller/README.rst

 * Qt5
 * Qt5 SVG module

-Non-Windows systems also require:
+The program also supports importing of PDF documents on non-Windows systems when running with the PyQt5 bindings.
+This may be enabled by also installing:

 * Poppler
 * Poppler-Qt5 bindings (might be installed as part of Poppler)

-(These are for importing of pdf files, a feature not working on Windows at this time.)

 The dependencies that are installable via ``pip`` are installed thusly (if not already); the list of run-time dependencies may be found in the ``setup.cfg``